What Makes a Great Mikveh Guide?

 Applicants complete the online application form, shadow an experienced Mikveh Guide, and participate in a small group interview of 3-5 candidates.
 Sometimes a one-on-one follow-up interview is part of the process.
 No prior mikveh experience is required.
 Applicants are expected to commit to attending the 7-session training program.

-Those who are accepted take an intensive course, “Guide My Steps,” taught by diverse and talented faculty from the greater Boston Jewish community as well as Mayyim Hayyim staff and Mikveh Guides.
+Those who are accepted take an intensive course, “Seven Steps,” taught by diverse and talented faculty from the greater Boston Jewish community as well as Mayyim Hayyim staff and Mikveh Guides.
 The curriculum includes:

 - Biblical and Talmudic sources for mikveh